-- (a) the information, prepared for the purposes of clauses 2.3.1, 2.3.2, 2.4.20, 2.5.1 and 2.7.1 of the Gas Transmission Information Disclosure Determination 2012 in all material respects complies with that determination; and - (b) the historical information used in the preparation of Schedules 8, 9a, 9b, 9c, 9d, 10a, 10b and 14 has been properly extracted from the [name of GTB]'s accounting and other records sourced from its financial and non-financial systems, and that sufficient appropriate records have been retained [and if not, what records and systems were used]. - \[In respect of related party costs and revenues recorded in accordance with subclauses 2.3.6(1)2.3.7(1) (when valued in accordance with clause 2.2.11(5)(h)(ii) of the Gas Transmission Services Input Methodologies Determination 2010), 2.3.6(2)(f)2.3.7(2)(f) and 2.3.7(2)(b)2.3.8(2)(b), we certify that, having made all reasonable enquiry, including enquiries of our related parties, we are satisfied that to the best of our knowledge and belief the costs and revenues recorded for related party transactions reasonably reflect the price or prices that would have been paid or received had these transactions been at arm's-length.] - \ [in respect of the application of OVABAA in the allocation of costs or assets in accordance with clause 2.1.5 of the IM determination, we certify that, having made all reasonable enquiry, including enquiries of our related policies, we are satisfied that to the best of our knowledge and belief, the unregulated service would be unduly deterred if the OVABAA allocation was less than that disclosed.] - \ Delete if inapplicable
+- a) the information, prepared for the purposes of clauses 2.3.1, 2.3.2, 2.4.20, 2.5.1 and 2.7.1 of the Gas Transmission Information Disclosure Determination 2012 in all material respects complies with that determination; and - b) the historical information used in the preparation of Schedules 8, 9a, 9b, 9c, 9d, 10a, 10b and 14 has been properly extracted from the [name of GTB]'s accounting and other records sourced from its financial and non-financial systems, and that sufficient appropriate records have been retained [and if not, what records and systems were used]. - c) \[In respect of information concerning assets, related party costs and revenues valued or disclosed recorded in accordance with subclauses 2.3.6(1) of the Gas

+Transmission Information Disclosure Determination 2012 and clauses 2.2.11(1)(g) and 2.2.11(5) of the Gas Transmission Services Input Methodologies Determination

+2012(when valued in accordance with clause 2.2.11(5)(h)(ii) of the Gas Transmission Services Input Methodologies Determination 2010), 2.3.6(2)(f) and 2.3.7(2)(b), we certify that, having made all reasonable enquiry, including enquiries of our related parties, we are satisfied that - i. to the best of our knowledge and belief the costs and valuescosts and revenues recorded for related party transactions reasonably reflect the price or prices that would have been paid or received had these transactions been at arm's-length-of assets or goods or services acquired from a related party comply, in all material respects, with clauses 2.3.6(1) and 2.3.6(3) of the Gas Transmission Information Disclosure Determination 2012 and clauses 2.2.11(1)(g) and 2.2.11(5)(a)-2.2.11(5)(b) of the Gas Transmission Services Input Methodologies Determination 2012; and - ii. the value of assets or goods or services sold or supplied to a related party comply, in all material respects, with clause 2.3.6(2) of the Gas Transmission Information Disclosure Determination 2012.] - \ [in respect of the application of OVABAA in the allocation of costs or assets in accordance with clause 2.1.45 of the Gas Transmission Services Input Methodologies Determination 2012 IM determination, we certify that, having made all reasonable enquiry, including enquiries of our related policies, we are satisfied that to the best of our knowledge and belief, the unregulated service would be unduly deterred if the OVABAA allocation was less than that disclosed.] - \ Delete if inapplicable